 Those who don’t use the card very often or only use a small portion of their existing credit limit may also be denied an increase.
 According to the Capital One site, “Customers who are most often approved for credit line increases tend to use more of their credit line, either by spending and paying off the card each month or by keeping a balance on the account and paying it over a period of time.”

 1. Contact Capital One

-The most proactive way to obtain an increase on your Capital One® Quicksilver® credit card is to ask for one from Capital One.
+The most proactive way to obtain an increase on your Capital One® Quicksilver® Card – 0% Intro APR for 15 Months is to ask for one from Capital One.
 This can be done either online through your Capital One credit card account, or over the phone by calling customer service at 1-800-955-7070 (select “More Options” for credit limit services).